knuckleswtf/scribe/docs/config.md

 ..
 Note:: In both instances, the source markdown file will be generated in `resources/docs`.
 ```

+### `static`
+Settings for the `static` type output.

+- `output_path`: Output folder.
+The HTML documentation, assets and Postman collection will be generated to this folder.
+Source Markdown will still be in resources/docs.
+Default: `public/docs`.

 ### `laravel`
 Settings for the `laravel` type output.